01100100/blog/content/posts/kreuzungen.md

 > The Open Graph protocol enables any web page to become a rich object in a social graph**

 That sounds pretty good!
 Basically you can add some specific `<meta>` tags to the `<head>` of a website, and when you share a url in social-media/messaging apps will render the content and display a little preview.
+You know when you share a link in whatsapp and it shows a little image and a description?
+That's the Open Graph protocol in action.

 This was a easy one to implement after reading the spec on [https://ogp.me](https://ogp.me).
 I looked up the optimal image dimensions and according to *reasons* this was **1200px x 630px**.
 The result was added in the following code